mmig/mmir-v4-starter-kit/www/appTestSemantic/README.md

 Open `testSemanticInterpreter.html` in a browser (e.g. Chrome or FireFox).

-Notes
+Usage Notes
 --

-If you are using Chrome, `testSemanticInterpreter.html` may not work if it is opened directly as a file (i.e. not servered by a web server).
+If you are using Chrome, `testSemanticInterpreter.html` may not work, if it is opened directly as a file (i.e. not served by a web server).

 As a workaround, you can start Chrome with command line argument `--allow-file-access-from-files`.
-If an instance of Chrome is already open, you need to close all open instances of Chrome first, or alternatively you can use the additional command line `--user-data-dir=<path to a directory>` in order to start a seperate instance of Chrome (with its own user-data directory).
+If an instance of Chrome is already running, you either need to close all open instances of Chrome first, or, alternatively, you can use the additional command line `--user-data-dir=<path to a directory>` in order to start a separate instance of Chrome (with its own user-data directory).

 Used Libraries